NeQuissimus/sort-imports/readme.md

 SortImports is a simplistic Scalafix rule.

-It will organize imports into prefix-blocks and order imports inside those blocks alphabetically.
+It will organize imports into prefix-blocks (regex based) and order imports inside those blocks alphabetically.

 For example, these imports